Is apple cider vinegar good for acne? Yes.

 Apple cider vinegar is fermented juice from crushed apples.
-It’s made up mostly of acetic acid and citric, with some vitamins and minerals thrown in for good measure.
+It’s made up mostly of acetic acid, with some vitamins and minerals thrown in for good measure.
 It does 2 things for your skin:

 Is Apple Cider Vinegar Good For Acne?

 In theory, apple cider vinegar looks like the perfect acne remedy.
 Here’s why:

 1. Apple Cider Vinegar Keeps Pores Clear & Help Starve Acne Bacteria